MESAHub/mesa/docs/source/developing/infrastructure.rst

 -----------

 The Sphinx documentation is hosted by `ReadTheDocs <https://readthedocs.org/>`__.
-Rich controls the account (and Earl, Joey, and Meridith have access to it).
+Rich controls the account (and Earl, Joey, Meridith, and Eb have access to it).
 This is currently free for open source software.